 You might be thinking about purchasing a treadmill, but you wonder which treadmill is really right for you.
 Read on for some frequently asked questions about treadmills.

 Q: Are treadmills only for people who enjoy running?

-You can perform several exercises on treadmills, including walking and jogging as well as running.
+A: You can perform several exercises on treadmills, including walking and jogging as well as running.
 The purpose of a treadmill is to get your body moving.
-You can achieve excellent results by walking, incline training, and running on a treadmill.
+Great results can be achieved by walking, incline training, and running on a treadmill.
 It’s also a great addition to HIIT routines, weightlifting, and more.

 Q: What makes one treadmill more expensive than another?

-Treadmills that have a higher price tag come with more advanced features like touch screens, programmed apps and workout programs, larger and stronger motors, increased incline capability, and more.
+A: Treadmills that have a higher price tag may come with more advanced features like touch screens, programmed apps and workout programs, larger and stronger motors, increased incline capability, and more.

 Q: Why should I invest in a home treadmill when I can run outside for free?

-Yes, you could run outside for free—every single day!
+A: Yes, you could run outside for free every single day!
 But the question is, “Do you?”
 Many who own a home treadmill find themselves exercising on a more regular basis.
 Having such a versatile piece of equipment in your home eliminates many excuses people use to avoid exercising for the day including: